 3. Create a fabulous headline

 You have a chance to grab user attention with your headline.
-The heading is often the first thing people see when they land on your site.
+The headline is often the first thing people see when they land on your site.
 Spend time tweaking the language to speak to your buyer personas and the type of information they seek.
+According to Neil Patel, Several research studies even have shown that headlines with numbers tend to generate more social shares and engagement.

 Make sure you use active words highlighting the main benefit of your resources page.
 Why would someone click on your blog, list of resources, or video page?
 Tap into the underlying emotions driving users to your resources.